- What is Velocity?

 Step 3: Insert your answer from Step 2 into the function from Step 1:

-The velocity is 113.28 feet per second when the book hits the car, which is more than 100 feet per second.
+The velocity is -452.54816 feet per second when the book hits the car.
+This is more than 100 feet per second.
 Yes, there will be a dent!

 Tip: A negative sign indicates the height is decreasing.